RamzyVirani/laravel-boilerplate/readme.md

 **Make dependent dropdowns**
 - Use class="select2" and data-url="route_to_fetch_data" data-depends="parent_name"

+**Create Custom Validation Rules**
+- /app/Http/Requests/Api/BaseApiRequest::validator has a sample custom validation rule.
+Uncomment and modify that code to create and use your custom validation rule for any API request.

 **_PS: Download the zip of this project to initialize git for your project repository_**